phalcon-orphanage/docs/en/reference/views.rst

                 $this->view->latest = $latest;
             }

-            //Enable the cache with the same key "downloads"
+            // Enable the cache with the same key "downloads"
             $this->view->cache(array(
                 'key' => 'downloads'
             ));
         }
     }

 The `PHP alternative site`_ is an example of implementing the caching of fragments.